Is Digital Crime the Next Big Threat to Vehicle Owners?

 Digital Crime the Next Big Threat to Vehicle Owners?

-While the concept of driverless vehicles was challenging to visualize even a few years ago, there has been a significant increase in funding for research for driverless vehicles in recent times.
+While the concept of driverless vehicles was challenging to visualize even a few years ago, recent funding for research on them has significantly increased.

 Also known as self-driving cars, automated cars, and autonomous vehicles, driverless vehicles are designed to travel without human operation.
 For personal and commercial purposes, driverless vehicles use a combination of onboard sensors and connectivity to a central hub, enabling them to navigate freely.